HBCC Parenting Classes - Click Here for Info

 Kevin Opyrchal

-He also participated in two of the HBCC Role-Play Enhancement Workshops and trained in a CPS Level I Essential Foundation Training and the Level 2 Advanced Concepts Intensive Training.
 Kevin also did a book study group with HBCC on Stuart Ablon, Ph.D. book, “Change-able" and joined the Greater Orange County CHADD Parent Support Group on many occasions.
-He is on track to becoming CPS certified himself.
+He is on track to becoming certified in Collaborative Problem Solving®.

 Kevin has found solutions to the communication problems he had been having with his son and is passionate to join with his community and share solutions.
 Kevin's relationship with his son, who is diagnosed with ADHD, has improved greatly and his communication improvements with his neurotypical daughter have been a side-benefit.